apollo-fyi/apollo-docs/docs/attendee_roles.md

 ### Enable by default

-If desired, Apollo can be configured to create a temporary attendee role for all new events by default with `!server temp_role on`.
+If desired, Apollo can be configured to create a temporary attendee role for all new events by default with `!server temp_roles on`.

 This command requires the `Manage Server` permission to invoke.